 FAQs – Frequently Asked Questions

-What time do the roads close on 4th November 2017?
+What time do the roads close on on the night?

 All roads in and out of Edenbridge town centre will be closed at 6pm prompt.
 Please arrive early, as you will not be allowed through until the event has finished.